florinamonroy/AI-Case-Study/README.md

 > Anthropic was founded by siblings Dario Amodei and Daniela Amodei, who previously worked at OpenAI, along with nine other OpenAI employees. ([AIBusiness](https://aibusiness.com/verticals/eleven-openai-employees-break-off-to-establish-anthropic-raise-124m#close-modal))

 * How did the idea for the company (or project) come about?
 > OpenAI’s ChatGPT was largely a blackbox.
-Amodei siblings wanted to maintain understanding of how AI systems work, focusing on values alignment and safety in order to address ethical concerns related to artificial intelligence. ([Kitrum](https://kitrum.com/blog/the-inspiring-story-of-daniela-amodei-anthropics-leader/#Building-safe-AI-for-a-better-world))
+Amodei siblings wanted to maintain understanding of how AI systems work, focusing on values alignment and safety in order to address ethical concerns related to artificial intelligence.
+They did not agree with the direction OpenAI was heading.
+They left in 2020 to start their own company. ([Kitrum](https://kitrum.com/blog/the-inspiring-story-of-daniela-amodei-anthropics-leader/#Building-safe-AI-for-a-better-world))

+>“We left OpenAI because of concerns around the direction...We wanted to be sure the tools were being used reliably and responsibly.
+We want to be the most responsible A.I. we can, always asking the question, ‘What could go wrong here?’ -- Daniela Amodei” ([Observer](https://observer.com/2024/05/anthropics-sibling-founders-on-leaving-openai-to-start-a-15b-startup/))

 * How is the company funded?
 How much funding have they received?
 > Anthropic is funded through venture capital investments, corporate partnerships, and philanthropic  and research grants.
-The company has raised $1.5 Billion so far. ([Blog.Google](https://blog.google/outreach-initiatives/public-policy/google-microsoft-anthropic-open-ai-frontier-model-forum-executive-director/))
+The company has raised $5.6 Billion so far, as of September 2024. ([Blog.Google](https://blog.google/outreach-initiatives/public-policy/google-microsoft-anthropic-open-ai-frontier-model-forum-executive-director/))

 ## Business Activities